The famous „Geierwally“ and Innsbruck

 Mathias Schmid created the engraving that brought Anna Knittel's courageous deed to the attention of a wide German audience in Wolf's Illustrirte Rundschau.
 Anna herself was unhappy with the depiction and decided to counter the front-page image with a self-portrait.

-Anna Knittel's self-portrait of her descent to the eagle's nest and the rescue of the young eagle in a linen bag.
-You can also see the most important tool used in this operation, a hook normally used to fish wood out of the river.
-And if you look closely at the picture, you can see a little man sitting in the lower left corner.
-This was probably Anna's father, who actually witnessed her courageous deed.
+Anna Knittel’s self-portrait depicts her descent to the eagle’s nest and the rescue of the young eagle in a linen bag.
+You can also see the most important tool used in this operation: a hook normally used to fish wood out of the river.
+And if you look closely at the picture, you’ll see a small figure sitting in the lower left corner.
+That was likely Anna’s father, who actually witnessed her courageous act.

 Engelbert Stainer, Anna Knittel's beloved and revered husband with plaster figures.